-'''

-Acronyms - Section V: Board Membership Designations

-BU

-Business

-WOLO

-Workforce - Labor Organization

-WOJ

-Workforce - Joint labor-management Apprenticeship Program

-WOD

-Workforce - Community-based org. representing Individuals with Disabilities

-WOV

-Workforce - Community-based organization representing Veterans

-Workforce - Community-based organization representing Youth

-WOY

-ETPA

-Education and Training Provider - Adult Education and Literacy

-ETPC

-Education and Training Provider - Institution of Higher Education

-ETPO

-Education and Training Provider - Other

-Government Representative - Economic Development

-GRED

-Government Representative - Employment Service

-GRES

-GRVRD

-Government Representative - Vocational Rehabilitation

-GRO

-Government Representative - Other

-'''

-vii.
+Acronyms - Section V: Board Membership Designations BU Business WOLO Workforce - Labor Organization WOJ Workforce - Joint labor-management Apprenticeship Program WOD Workforce - Community-based org. representing Individuals with Disabilities WOV Workforce - Community-based organization representing Veterans WOY Workforce - Community-based organization representing Youth ETPA Education and Training Provider - Adult Education and Literacy ETPC Education and Training Provider - Institution of Higher Education ETPO Education and Training Provider - Other GRED Government Representative - Economic Development GRES Government Representative - Employment Service GRVRD Government Representative - Vocational Rehabilitation GRO Government Representative - Other vii.
 Any other conditions governing appointments or membership on the local board.

-In accordance with guidance established in the Heartland Workforce Investment Consortium Inter-local Agreement, one Local Elected Official (LEO) from each Board of County Commissioners (BOCC) of the member counties is appointed to serve as that BOCC's representative on the CSH Executive Board.
+In accordance with guidance established in the Heartland Workforce Investment Consortium Interlocal Agreement, one Local Elected Official (LEO) from each Board of County Commissioners (BOCC) of the member counties is appointed to serve as that BOCC's representative on the CSH Executive Board.
 The Executive Board is the vehicle through which elected officials in the member counties participate in the planning, approval and operation of the local workforce investment board's employment and training assistance programs, as mandated by law.
 A Chair and Vice-Chair are selected from among the LEOs that comprise the Executive Board.
 The Executive Board Chair is designated as the workforce Local Area's Chief Elected Official, for authentication purposes.

 The membership of the CSH Board of Directors is consistent with the requirements of federal and state law.
-A majority of the Board's members are representatives from the Business (private sector) category.
+A majority (a minimum of 51%) of the Board's members are representatives from the Business (private sector) category.

-New members are appointed to fill the same category of membership in which the vacancy occurred in order to maintain the balance of membership.
-There is no requirement for new members to be from the same organization, institution, or company, as the member being replaced.
+New members are appointed to fill the same category of membership in which the vacancy occurred to maintain the balance of membership.
+There is no requirement for new members to be from the same organization, institution, or company, as the former member unless the position is mandatory under WIOA.

-E. Provide a description of how the CEO was involved in the development, review and approval of the plan.
+E. Provide a description of how the CEO is involved in the development, review and approval of the local plan and its two-year modification.